Sir John Chichester, 4th Baronet: Personal life

+His wife Anne died in July 1723 and in 1733 he married, as his second wife, Frances Hall, widow of Francis Hall (died 1728) of West Sandford, Crediton, and daughter of Andrew Quicke (1666–1736) of Newton St. Cyres, Devon.

+Chichester died on 2 September 1740 and the baronetcy passed to his eldest son John.

+Descendants

+Through his eldest son John, he was a grandfather of Sir John Chichester, 6th Baronet, who died unmarried in 1808 without issue.

+Through his second son, William, he was a grandfather of Sir Arthur Chichester, 7th Baronet (1790–1842), who was the heir of his cousin John and father to Sir Arthur Chichester, 8th Baronet.

 Supplementary material on Chichester's marriages

 The marriage settlement of Chichester and his first wife Anne Leigh, dated 12 October 1715, is held by North Devon Record Office, summarised as follows:

 (1) Sir Arthur Chichester of Youlston, Bart., Elizabeth his wife, and his son and heir apparent, John Chichester, esq.

 (2) Anne Leigh, only daughter and heir of John Leigh, late of Newport, deceased.

 (3) John IV Courtenay (died 1724) of Molland, esq. (the father-in-law of John Chichester's sister Mary, married to George Courtenay (1701–1731)), William Bragg of Sadborough, Parkham esq., William Page of Fremington, esq., and Claver Morris of Wells, Doctor of Physic, trustees.

 Recites that (2) covenants that, within one year of reaching the age of 21 years, she will convey to (3) all lands, etc., bequeathed to her by her father John Leigh, deceased (Manor of Apse, Newport, Isle of Wight), (1) covenant to convey to (3) the manors of Bratton Fleming, Loxhore, Shirwell, Stoke Rivers, and Brendon; and also Youlston Barton, Youlston Park, Brendon Barton, Bratton Mills, Ash tenement, and Slowly tenement, in Braunton, Shirwell, Brendon, and Bratton Fleming parishes; and also all messuages of (1) in Pilton and Barnstaple, and also the advowsons of Brendon, Shirwell, and Georgeham; and also a chief rent of £14.
 18s.
 6d. from the Borough of Barnstaple.